snu-cdrc/dog-reference-epigenome/README.md

 ## Processed data repository
 ### 1. RNA contigs
 &nbsp;Transcript contig means the region of the transcript covered by RNA-seq.
 Therefore, it is possible to study known and novel positions where transcripts are expressed without dependency on genome annotations.
+To comprehensively profile the transcriptome of genic regions in the dog genome, we performed RNA-seq experiments in 11 dog tissues with two biological replicates each.
 Strand-specific contig regions were defined using 11 tissues RNA-seq data through the approach described by Djebali et al.

 Download: [RNA_Contigs](https://drive.google.com/drive/folders/1h362ZtVfhkabvMF7L2lGbicsTpQJOJNi?usp=sharing)<br>
 #### Reference: